Diagnosing and Treating Your Tinnitus

 COUNSELLING AND EDUCATION

-Our certified audiologists will educate you on the auditory system, the results of your assessment and how it relates to your particular tinnitus.
+Our registered audiologists will educate you on the auditory system, the results of your assessment and how it relates to your particular tinnitus.
 Following the appropriate medical clearance, counselling will focus on reassurance, de-emphasizing irrational and maladaptive thoughts and habituation through the various treatment and management options.

 By use of a sound machine, tinnitus sufferers can avoid silence and mask the sound of their bothersome tinnitus.
 Sound machines typically offer a variety of nature sounds and can be used with a pillow speaker for tinnitus management during sleep.

 TINNITUS COPING STRATEGIES

 - Take concentration away from your tinnitus by keeping busy.

 - Stress can have an affect on your tinnitus so try to reduce stress in your life.